Thanh-WuTan/AspexHelperRMy-analysisreport/report.md

 #### Thread 3: Offline Batch Script Execution

 The third worker thread functions as a fallback command channel.
-Before executing its payload logic, the thread validates the host’s proxy configuration by querying the registry value:
+Before executing its payload logic, the thread attempts to validate an internal condition by querying the registry value:

 <div class="center">